-Eligible employees shall have the option to participate in a flexible benefit program (as allowed and prescribed by Section 125 of the Internal Revenue Code (IRC) and applicable IRC sections and regulations) which permits the pre-taxing of insurance premiums, reimbursement of eligible dependent care costs, and unreimbursed healthcare expenses with pre-tax dollars.
+Employees shall have the option to participate in a flexible benefit program (as allowed and prescribed by Section 125 of the Internal Revenue Code (IRC) and applicable IRC sections and regulations) which permits the pre-taxing of insurance premiums, reimbursement of eligible dependent care costs, and unreimbursed healthcare expenses with pre-tax dollars.

-Employees who are enrolled in a high-deductible health plan with an accompanying Health Savings Account are not eligible to enroll in the flexible benefit program under this section.
+Employees who are enrolled in a high-deductible health plan with an accompanying Health Savings Account are not eligible to enroll in the flexible benefit program for unreimbursed health care expenses under this section.
 See Section 2.8.1.